virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
+where

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers on which the action should be executed.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers for the action to be executed.
-One of those three parameters is required.
+One of these three parameters is required.
 - `path`
-- `replacements` - the list of replacements in the configuration files on the node
+- `replacements` - the list of replacements within the node's' configuration files
     - `pattern` - regular expressions to find the string (e.g. `app\\.host\\.url\\s*=\\s*.*`)
     - `replacement` - string to replace.
 You can use as replacement any string value including any combination of [Placeholders](placeholders/).